-Encourage the child to write regularly to the incarcerated parent.
-If the child is too young to write, have him dictate a letter to you.
-If he has trouble expressing their feelings of sadness, abandonment and anger, help them find the words.
+The child should be urged to write regularly to the incarcerated parent.
+If the child is too young to write, he can dictate a letter to the caregiver.
+If he has trouble expressing his feelings of sadness, abandonment and anger, the caregiver can help him find the words.